Book Review by Jill Smith©Jun19

 Publisher: Morris Publishing Australia

 Garney Barnicoat lives with his mother in an ugly grey building, the lift often breaks down.
-The neighbors complain about him when he thunders down the stairs to try and catch the bus.
+The neighbours complain about him when he thunders down the stairs to try and catch the bus.
 He is not popular at school, and, the teacher invents new low grades, just for him – ‘G’ (utterly useless) and ‘H’ (very utterly useless).
 He’s not a normal kid, and just doesn’t fin in – especially since he has lost his dad.
 Even with a bad start to the day when we first meet him, nothing keeps him down for long.
 He is coming into his ‘Twelfth’, about to get a share of his inheritance – a country home called ‘Two Rooms’ – and go on holidays.

-Two Rooms turns out to be a mansion of many rooms, where magic happens to keep the lawns and gardens perfect.
+Two Rooms turns out to be a mansion of many rooms, where the magic happens to keep the lawns and gardens perfect.
 His Aunt May drives him there, his other Aunt, Joylene and Uncle Horvest are there too, with their son Eldeth, who is also coming into his ‘Twelfth’.

 The boys explore the many strange rooms, from the attic to the basement.
 Strange things happen in almost every room.
 Some walls are alive, with animals and flora moving around them.
 Garney and Eldeth find their legacy from the building’s founder, Pepper Barnicoat in the eastern wing at the top of the stairs.
 The walls are lined with marble tablets that told the story.